TylerBerzzz/depth_camera_reconstruction/README.md

 # Reconstructing a 3d model from a depth camera video stream
 Using intel realsense D410 depth camera for 3d reconstruction.
+Created for academic purposes only.